-The Toronto Maple Leafs celebrated #HockeyFightsCancer month with their awareness game on November 5th in partnership with MLSE Foundation and Camp Trillium.
+The Toronto Maple Leafs will celebrate #HockeyFightsCancer month with an awareness game on November 25th in partnership with MLSE Foundation and Camp Trillium.

-The Toronto Maple Leafs Hockey Fights Cancer program in 2016 included a wide variety of elements aimed at raising awareness and funds for the fight against cancer!
-From October 24 - November 18, the team will raise awareness online through social media and all players will wear Hockey Fights Cancer helmet decals during games.
+The 2017 Toronto Maple Leafs Hockey Fights Cancer game will feature a number of elements aimed at raising awareness and funds for the fight against cancer.
+For the month of November, the team will raise awareness online through social media, and all players will wear Hockey Fights Cancer helmet decals during games.

 What Is Hockey Fights Cancer?